buildbot/buildbot/master/docs/manual/cfg-workers-ec2.rst

 Get an AWS EC2 Account
 ----------------------

-To start off, to use the AWS EC2 latent buildslave, you need to get an AWS developer account and sign up for EC2.
+To start off, to use the AWS EC2 latent worker, you need to get an AWS developer account and sign up for EC2.
 Although Amazon often changes this process, these instructions should help you get started:

 1. Go to http://aws.amazon.com/ and click to "Sign Up Now" for an AWS account.